skinkade/kelkaj-pasvortoj/README.md

 Highly experimental learning project for Rust, drawing from parts of 1Password's [security design whitepaper](https://1passwordstatic.com/files/security/1password-white-paper.pdf).
+Warning: code is very much in the 'get it working', pre-cleanup/refactor phase.

 Implements the various cryptographic exchanges (e.g. `SRP`) necessary for basic (non-OAuth) registration and logging in, with a default user vault created at registration time.
 Currently working on CRUD for vault items.